How dangerous are volcanoes?

 Creeping Death: Gas Leaks from Crater Lakes

 Gases of volcanic origin can kill people in very unpredictable ways.
 CO2 can accumulate at the bottom of crater lakes.
 If it doesn’t combine with the water, it can lie underneath as a gas bubble and explode out in a volcanic tremor.
-One such event in Cameroon in 1986 killed 1700 people who were poisoned by C02 seeping down the hillside.
+Such an event killed 1700 people in Cameroon in 1986 who were poisoned by C02 creeping down the slope.

-Individual victims demand volcanic gases when researchers or interested parties are exposed to excessive levels without protection.
+Volcanic gases claim individual victims when researchers or interested parties are exposed to high concentrations without protection.
 The only dead in the Ausbuch of Teneguia on La Palma in 1971 was a photographer who died in the hospital from symptoms of poisoning.

 Volcanic Ash